sts10/tidy/readme.markdown

 -   [Lists used by a program called webpassgen](https://github.com/atoponce/webpassgen/tree/master/lists)
 -   [Original "Reinhold" diceware list](https://theworld.com/%7Ereinhold/diceware.wordlist.asc) created by [Arnold Reinhold](https://theworld.com/~reinhold/).
 Though it has some issues.
     -   Arnold Reinhold hosts [diceware lists in a variety of languages](https://theworld.com/~reinhold/diceware.html#Diceware%20in%20Other%20Languages|outline).
+-   [simple1024](https://github.com/pera/simple1024) is a word list with 1024 common English words, an alternative to EFF's short word lists.
 -   [r/wordlists subreddit](https://www.reddit.com/r/wordlists/), which seems to have links to a few non-English word lists.
--   [simple1024](https://github.com/pera/simple1024) is a word list with 1024 common English words, an alternative to EFF's short word lists.
+-   You can also scan [GitHub's #wordlists topic](https://github.com/topics/wordlists)

 ### Shameless plug